Nebraska POW Camps by Melissa Amateis Marsh (170 pages, 8 copies)

 Drawing on first-person accounts from soldiers, former POWs, and Nebraska residents, as well as archival research, Melissa Marsh delves into the neglected history of Nebraska’s POW camps.

-News of the World by Paulette Jiles (9 copies + Audiobook)
+News of the World by Paulette Jiles (213 pages, 9 copies + Audiobook)

 It is 1870 and Captain Jefferson Kyle Kidd travels through northern Texas, giving live readings to paying audiences hungry for news of the world.
 An elderly widower who has lived through three wars and fought in two of them, the captain enjoys his rootless, solitary existence.